hrvach/deskhop/README.md

 Starting with fw 0.6, an improved configuration mode is introduced.
 To configure your device, follow these instructions:

-1. Press Left Shift + Right Shift + C + O - your device will reboot and enter configuration mode (on the side your keyboard is plugged into).
+1. Press Left Ctrl + Right Shift + C + O - your device will reboot and enter configuration mode (on the side your keyboard is plugged into).
 LED will keep blinking during the configuration session.
 2. A new USB drive will appear named "DESKHOP" with a single file, config.htm
 3. Open that file with Chromium / Chrome.
 Unfortunately FF is not supported right now, since they avoid implementing WebHID.
 4. Click connect and allow deskhop device to pair.